-UPDATE: Sega’s Sports Pad supposedly makes World Soccer come alive with freshness, but I doubt there’s any discernible difference between playing with the Pad and the regular controls.
+Sega’s Sports Pad supposedly makes World Soccer come alive with freshness, but there’s little discernible difference between playing with the Pad and the regular controls.
 One might think that the trackball would smooth out the player’s movements, but no. They remain as stilted and frustrating as ever before.
 So what purpose does the Sports Pad serve in World Soccer?
 Well, if I had to theorize about some split-second decision made by a random Sega employee almost thirty years ago, I’d say Pad support was included to either a) justify the Pad’s existence in the first place (since this is only one of three games the Pad is compatible with).
 Or b) to trick consumers disappointed with World Soccer into thinking that the Sports Pad will set the game right.
 Oh Sega.
 Why must you fill our heads with lies and our consoles with bad sports games?

 This goal has been sponsored by Preparation H.